official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 236 Telegram 028 IraqRep to FCO London, 1 June 2003, ‘Iraq: Political Process’.
 237 Private hearing, 26 May 2010, page 64.

-92

-The Report of the Iraq Inquiry•  The level of female representation in Iraq’s new political structures, including the 25 percent “goal” for members of the National Assembly set by the Transitional Administrative Law, which the UK pursued with some success.
+•  The level of female representation in Iraq’s new political structures, including the 25 percent “goal” for members of the National Assembly set by the Transitional Administrative Law, which the UK pursued with some success.